Freedom of speech by country: Poland

 Historically, the Statutes of Wiślica introduced in 1347 by Casimir III of Poland codified freedom of speech in medieval Poland, for example book publishers were not to be persecuted.
 The idea of freedom of speech was in general highly respected by the Polish elites and established in the Golden Freedoms of the Polish nobility, and it was one of the key dimensions distinguishing the Polish–Lithuanian Commonwealth from the more restrictive absolute monarchies, common in contemporary Europe.

 On 18 July 2003, about 30 human rights activists were temporarily detained by the police, allegedly for insulting Vladimir Putin, a visiting head of state.
-The activists were released after about 30 hours and only one was actually charged with insulting a foreign head of state.
+The activists were released after about 30 minutes and only one was actually charged with insulting a foreign head of state.

 A law forbidding anyone from blaming the state of Poland for Holocaust atrocities during World War II was voted by lawmakers on January 26, 2018.
 Following passage of the law the nationalist government normalized hate speech and censored fact-based investigations.

 In 2019, Polish authorities arrested an LGBT activist.
 They charged her with blasphemy for hanging posters of the Virgin Mary beside baby Jesus with a rainbow-coloured halo.
 Also in 2019, a 1973 art video exhibit of a woman eating a banana was removed on "moral grounds" which prompted protests against the act of censorship.

 Insulting a monument is a crime in Poland, punishable by a fine or restriction of liberty.
 The crime does not require physical damage to the monument; a separate article criminalizes vandalism.

 Portugal

-After Salazar's dictatorship was overthrown in 1974, Article 37 of the Portuguese Constitution prohibits censorship of opinion and information.
+After Salazar's dictatorship was overthrown in 1974, Article 37 of the Constitution of Portugal prohibits censorship of opinion and information, but the 180th article of the Portuguese penal code establishes the notion of crimes against honour, making any statement of fact or any judgement expressed either verbally, visually or by other means, that is offensive to the honor of an individual either to a 3rd party or to the targeted person — even if it's in the form of suspicion and even if that person is deceased, up to 50 years — a criminal offense punishable with imprisonment of up to 6 months or a fine of up to 240 days.
+If the offense is directed towards either the assembly of the republic, the government, the courts, the council of state, the Public Ministry or any member of those, the prison time goes up from 6 months up to 2 years with an added fine.
+Any crime against the honor of the president is punishable with imprisonment from 6 months up to 3 years with an added fine.
+It's also illegal to prevent the president of fulfilling the duties of the office, or to incite any resident in Portugal or any member of the military of doing so or to make them rise up against the authority of the president.
+If a person is condemned of any of those crimes, and only by request of the accuser, has the sentence publicly known.